Making the Most of the Rest of the School Year (Copy) (Copy)

 DLTs focus on coherence and sustainability: shared assessment windows, common decision rules, and targeted support for schools.
 They can:

-Use cross‑school data to decide where to aim MTSS Data Academy coaching, workshops, and follow‑up support.
+Use cross‑school data to decide where to aim MTSS Data Academy coaching and follow‑up support.

-When PLCs, BLTs, and DLTs all use a shared set of tools and follow a predictable rhythm of meetings, data moves smoothly up the system, and support moves reliably back down.
+When PLCs, BLTs, and DLTs all use a shared set of tools and follow a predictable rhythm of meetings, data moves smoothly up the system, and support moves reliably back down to teachers.

 Remember Progress Monitoring

-Universal screening three times a year is not enough to drive MTSS decisions.
-Students receiving supplemental and intensive interventions need regular progress monitoring—and teams need time set aside to look at those graphs and decide whether to stay the course, intensify, or change course.
+Universal screening three times a year is not enough to drive every student decision.
+Students receiving supplemental and intensive interventions need regular progress monitoring and teams need time set aside to review those data and decide whether to stay the course or intensify their interventions.

-Assigning clear ownership so each student’s data is entered and brought to PLC or problem‑solving meetings.
+Assigning clear ownership and a schedule so each student’s data is regularly collected;

 A simple next step

-If your teams are using MTSS for Reading Improvement or participating in the MTSS Data Academy, you already have what you need; the next step is to put it on the calendar.
+If your teams are using MTSS for Reading Improvement or participating in the MTSS Data Academy, you have tools to support them in their data use.
+To set teams up for success, do the following:

-Publish your universal screening and progress monitoring windows for the year.
+Publish universal screening and progress monitoring windows for the year.

-Add standing data meetings for PLCs, BLTs, and the DLT in the week after each screening window closes.
+Add standing data meetings for PLCs, BLTs, and the DLT in the week after each screening window closes (2 for fall), and add regular meetings for progress monitoring data review throughout the year, as well.

 If it’s not on the calendar, it will not happen consistently.
-When you schedule MTSS data meetings now—anchored by strong tools and a clear purpose—you give your system a real chance to change students’ reading outcomes next year.
+When you schedule MTSS data meetings now, and provide teams with strong tools and a clear purpose, you give your system a real chance to change students’ reading outcomes next year.